AdobeDocs/experience-platform.en/help/data-science-workspace/walkthrough.md

 #### Predict weeklySales of next week

 Now you want to add previous and future weekly sales to each of your datasets.
-You are doing this by offsetting your `weeklySales`.
-Additionally, you are calculating the `weeklySales` difference.
+You are able to do this by offsetting your `weeklySales`.
+Additionally, the `weeklySales` difference is calculated.
 This is done by subtracting `weeklySales` with the previous week's `weeklySales`.

 ![](./images/walkthrough/weekly_past_future.png)

-Since you are offsetting the `weeklySales` data 45 datasets forwards and 45 datasets backwards to create new columns, the first and last 45 data points will have NaN values.
+Since you are offsetting the `weeklySales` data 45 datasets forwards and 45 datasets backwards to create new columns, the first and last 45 data points have NaN values.
 You can remove these points from your dataset by using the `df.dropna()` function which removes all rows that have NaN values.

 ![](./images/walkthrough/dropna.png)